 They would also make a pretty sweet gift to give!
 Make them for someone you love and put them in a cute Christmas tin, or bring a bunch to a cookie swap.
 They’re sure to be a hit.

-Check out the step by step video here or keep scrolling for the recipe!
+Check out the step by step video below and keep scrolling for the recipe.

 chocolate candy cane sandwich cookies